Cosumnes River Preserve: History

 The Miwok Native American tribe settled the area around the Cosumnes River Preserve many centuries ago.
 They survived up through the 1900s with a 1910 census counting 670 Miwok Native Americans left.
 According to a 1770 estimate, there were approximately 9000 Miwok present.[7]
 Population density for the Miwok tribe was about 10 persons per square mile which may have been the most out of any California tribe.[8]
 The entire Miwok tribe consisted of 28 small groups which could range from 300 to 475 people.
 The Miwok people ate a diet consisting of acorns, various types of other seeds, deer, and fish.
 The local Miwok people practiced burning and other management practices to shape the land to create more opportunity for food.
 Through these methods of enhancing floodplains in the area, fish species may have had lower mortality rates and increased growth.[9]
-After the mid 1700s, the Miwok way of life started to change with the arrival of the Spanish.
+After the mid-1700s, the Miwok way of life started to change with the arrival of the Spanish.

 Around 1770, a small group consisting of Spanish explorers decided that the Cosumnes River Preserve and other places within the Central Valley was a perfect pasture for grazing animals.
 Trappers came into the area around the preserve in the early 1800s but found that there was no place to settle and the fur trapping was not worth it.
 The Mexican government started issuing land grants in 1844 and John Sutter who was a European immigrant was one of the first to colonize the Cosumnes River area.
 John Sutter founded the colony New Helvetia and soon some of his assistants moved out to the Cosumnes River Preserve area.
 Once the California gold rush started in 1848, many miners settled in along the Cosumnes River hoping to find gold and get rich.
-Once realizing that there wasn't very much gold in the region, they dammed the river and changed the landscape to grow hay, wheat, and various types of fruit.
+Once realizing that there was not much gold in the region, they dammed the river and changed the landscape to grow hay, wheat, and various types of fruit.
 The Miwok people lost sources of food that they relied on and soon after villages and burial grounds were destroyed.
 Shortly after, the Miwok moved out of the region where the Cosumnes River Preserve is and in 1999, the last person to speak Plains Miwuk died.